MIC-DKFZ/niicat/Readme.md

 In this case try using niicat with the option `-ic` if you are using iterm2 (this will use `imgcat` from iterm2) or with the option `-lb` (this will use `libsixel-bin` which can be installed via `sudo apt install libsixel-bin`).

+Niicat was only tested on python >= 3.5.

 ### This code is based on the following code: